Climate Stewardship Acts: 2005 Climate Stewardship and Innovation Act

 Under a slightly modified title, but with similar provisions, the Act was reintroduced to a new Congress.
 The Act now called for the federal government to play a lead role in researching and commercialising new energy technologies, and particularly nuclear plant designs.
 This bill also would provide for the trading of emission allowances and reductions as Climate Change Credits.

 The bill was defeated 38 Yea to 60 Nay.

 Climate Change Credit Corporation

 Allocation of special Emission Permits by the Climate Change Corporation (to be created as part of the Climate Stewardship and Innovation Act) was intended to provide funding for assistance for consumers and industry to fully comply with the act.
-Permits would be allocated to support the activities of a Climate Change Credit Corporation, a combination public and private agency that would oversee the cap and trade program, provide credit (Climate Change Credits) to participating entities for reductions in the total greenhouse gases made before 2012, and to facilitate transition for industries with competitiveness concerns and fewer options for efficient energy reduction technology.
+Permits would be allocated to support the activities of a Climate Change Credit Corporation, a combination public and private agency that would oversee the cap and trade program, provide credit (Climate Change Credits) to participating entities for reductions in the total greenhouse gases made before 2012, and facilitate transition for industries with competitiveness concerns and fewer options for efficient energy reduction technology.
 These credits are limited but can be used, bought, or sold.